SAli-Pourbakhsh/Video-Duration-Calculator/README.md

 ## 🚀 How to Run (3 Ways)

-Choose the method that suits you best:
+Choose the method that fits your operating system and needs:

-### 1️⃣ Method 1: No Installation (Recommended for Users)
+### 1️⃣ Windows: No Installation (Easiest)
-If you don't have Python installed or just want a quick start:
+*Best for users who just want to use the tool without installing Python.*
 1. Go to the [**Releases Page**](https://github.com/SAli-Pourbakhsh/Video-Duration-Calculator/releases).
 2. Download the latest `VideoCalculator.exe`.
 3. Double-click to run anywhere!

-### 2️⃣ Method 2: Automatic Launcher
+### 2️⃣ Windows: Auto-Launcher (Source Code)
-If you have Python installed but want an automated setup:
+*Best for developers on Windows who want to run from source easily.*
-1. Download the source code (Clone or Download ZIP).
+1. Clone or download this repository.
-2. Double-click on `run_calculator.bat`.
+2. Double-click on `Run_Calculator.bat`.
-3. The script will automatically install necessary libraries and launch the tool.
+3. The script will automatically install dependencies and launch the tool.

-### 3️⃣ Method 3: For Developers
+### 3️⃣ Linux / macOS / Manual Execution
-If you prefer running via Terminal or IDE:
+*Best for non-Windows users or those who prefer using the terminal.*

 1.  **Clone the repository**:
     ```bash